suchmememanyskill/TegraScript/README.md

 `dirCopy(string src, string dst)`| Copies a folder from src to dst.
 Dst needs to be the containing folder of where you want src to go (`"sd:/tegraexplorer", "sd:/backup` -> `"sd:/backup/tegraexplorer"`).
 Returns non zero on error | Integer
 `dirDel(string path)`       | Deletes the dir located at path.
-Returns non zero on error | Integer `mkdir(string path)`        | Makes a directory at path | Integer
+Returns non zero on error | Integer `mkdir(string path)`        | Makes a directory at path | Integer `launchPayload(string path)`| Launches the payload at the given path.
+Returns non zero on error | Integer

 ### Storage functions !!
 Dangerous
 Name | Description | OutType